-4.1 C

 Nobel passed away on December 10, 1896, in San Remo, Italy, at the age of 63.
 At the time of his death, he owned 93 factories in 20 countries.
 His burial site is located at the Norra Begravningsplatsen (Northern Cemetery) in Stockholm.

-Alfred Nobel’s Inventions
+Alfred Nobel’s inventions

 His innovations not only changed industries but also amassed him significant wealth, which he later used to establish the Nobel Prizes.